danielbodnar/awesome-stars/README.md

 ## data-engineering

+- [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines
 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
 - [mage-ai/mage-ai](https://github.com/mage-ai/mage-ai) - 🧙 The modern replacement for Airflow.
 Build, run, and manage data pipelines for integrating and transforming data.